konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

 [^4]:Since 野田 (1996) was published it has been contested whether or not this structure contains a topic; namely, by 天野 (1998) through grounds that this topic is actually a presuppositional phrase (前提句).
 The classification of copular sentences found in 今田 (2010) also uses this convention. 丹羽 (2007) claims that its predicate is the topic in meaning, and not the syntactic topic.

-This is what we call an **inverted sentence**.[^5] This property of the sentence comes from the fact that it uses **exclusive が**, a different form of が from the subject-marking が we saw in topicless sentences.
+This is what we call an **specificational sentence**.[^5] This property of the sentence comes from the fact that it uses **exclusive が**, a different form of が from the subject-marking が we saw in topicless sentences.

-[^5]:This term is a personal choice and may be confusing to people who are already familiar with research in Japanese grammar.
-This structure is known as a specificational sentence (指定文), which is the inverse of inverted specificational sentences (倒置指定文).
-Both the predicational sentence (措定文) and the inverted specificational sentence take the structure of ｢〜は〜だ。｣, while specificational sentences take the structure of ｢〜が〜だ。｣.
+[^5]:The specificational sentence (指定文) is the inverse of inverted specificational sentences (倒置指定文).
+In Noda's sentence typology, it does not differentiate between the inverted specificational sentence and the predicational sentence (措定文), both of which we consider to be "basic topic sentences."
+The section on [how to tell when inversion is possible](wa-ga-topic-position#spec-sup) is dedicated to teaching how to differentiate between the two, but I avoided alluding to 措定, as Noda also does.
+Both the predicational sentence and the inverted specificational sentence take the structure of ｢〜は〜だ。｣, while specificational sentences take the structure of ｢〜が〜だ。｣.

 ![Diagram showing topicalization of 主役 in 君が主役(であること)](assets/img/kimitop.png)

 Remember that exclusive が functions as a way of **emphasizing** something.
 With this usage of が, whatever exclusive が marks is singled out from a set of other things.
-We are specifying that "You, not someone else, are the lead actor."
-However, the nuance of exclusion in this specific sentence is relatively weak, because we haven't talked about any other person who could be the lead actor in the context of this example (See [Types of Exclusion](/wa-ga-emphasis#exclusion-types)).
+We are specifying that "You, not anyone else, are the lead actor."[^6]

+[^6]:However, the nuance of exclusion in this specific sentence is relatively weak, because we haven't talked about any other person who could be the lead actor in the context of this example (See [Types of Exclusion](/wa-ga-emphasis#exclusion-types)).

-One way of interpreting the sentence ｢君が主役だ。｣ is to derive it from the sentence ｢主役は君だ。｣. **These two sentences have approximately the same meaning.** To achieve this, all we have to do is to reverse the order of the topic and the comment, and then replace は with exclusive が.
-This process is known as **inversion**, and it's why we call sentences of this structure inverted sentences.
+One way of interpreting the specificational sentence ｢君が主役だ。｣ is to derive it from the sentence ｢主役は君だ。｣.
+These two sentences have approximately the same meaning.
+To achieve this, all we have to do is to reverse the order of the topic and the comment, and then replace は with exclusive が.
+This process is known as **inversion**.
+If a sentence with は is inverted, it becomes a specificational sentence.

 ![Diagram showing inversion of 主役は君だ。](assets/img/kimi.png)